LEnS House / Obra Arquitetos

 -

-From the architect.
+Text description provided by the architects.
 House built for a couple with the idea of providing a contemplative and reflective space.
 This theme was addressed in two ways:

 A more intimate, where the whole house is organized around a small patio and differences in levels.
 This internal patio allows a visual contact between the surroundings of the house, bringing the residents' life together.
 Nature, on this small scale, can be observed according to the variations of the seasons.